gdungca1/00-lambda/README.md

 $ make turnin
 ```

-or alternatively, just `git push` you code to your classroom repository.
+or alternatively, just `git push` you code to your github classroom repository.

 <!--
 `turnin` will provide you with a confirmation of the